The House is on summer break, scheduled to return Sept. 15

 When it decided not to allow the airport expansion, was that carefully considered and respectfully conducted?
 No, there was no rationale and it was announced through a tweet in the middle of the night.

 Finally, did the government meet the challenges facing this country?
-No, there were no challenges except for the Liberal government itself, which has created the need for a billion dollar bailout by doing what was politically expedient.
+No, there were no challenges except for the Liberal government itself, which has created the need for a billion-dollar bailout by doing what was politically expedient.

-Only the Liberal government, only this Prime Minister, and only the Minister of Innovation can turn a $2.3 billion windfall into the need for a $1 billion bailout.
+Only the Liberal government, only this Prime Minister, and only the Minister of Innovation can turn a $2.3 billion windfall into the need for a $1-billion bailout.
 The government's conduct is just crazy.
 All it had to do was nothing.
 Do not interfere with the process under way.
 Do not play politics with jobs for hard-working Canadians.
 Do not post a tweet in the middle of the night, and the results would have been celebrated.

 Bombardier would have received a $2.3 billion purchase order.
 Porter airlines would have been expanding its fleet, its infrastructure, its number of employees.
 Consumers would be gaining from the benefits of increased competition in the marketplace.
 The government would be receiving increased tax revenue instead of increasing its deficit by looking at providing a bailout.

 It could not be more clear.
 Canadians have a right to know.
-This is not a bailout of Bombardier, it is bailout of Liberal intervention in Toronto politics.
+This is not a bailout of Bombardier; it is a bailout of Liberal intervention in Toronto politics.
 It is a bailout of failed Liberal policies by the Prime Minister.
 It is a bailout of politically motivated decision-making for electoral gains and, worst of all, it is a bailout of millionaires and billionaires on the backs of hard-working Canadians.

 The Prime Minister should not be subsidizing millionaires and billionaires using the tax dollars of lower- and middle-income Canadians.
 He should be looking those Canadians straight in the eye and apologizing for costing our youth their first job, our workers their next raise, and our unemployed their opportunity for economic independence.

 I stand today speaking in favour of the motion, not to support one airline over another or one airport over another, or even one sector over another.
 I speak in favour of the motion because it means lower prices for consumers through increased competition.
 It means more jobs in Toronto, more jobs in manufacturing in Ontario, more jobs in manufacturing in Quebec.
-It means supporting the aerospace industry simply by getting out of its way instead of forcing it into cardiac arrest and having to give it a billion dollar shot of adrenaline.
+It means supporting the aerospace industry simply by getting out of its way instead of forcing it into cardiac arrest and having to give it a billion-dollar shot of adrenaline.

 I believe that Canadian companies build the best planes, that Canadian companies provide the best flights, and that Canadian job creation is best for the Canadian economy.
 I therefore believe that the House should adopt the motion.